enderocean/videogame/README.md

 ## Game mechanics

-Learn how to control an underwater robot and collect waste in various places around the world Earn points by collecting waste and complete your mission.
+Learn how to control an underwater robot and collect waste in various places around the world.

+Earn points by collecting waste and complete your mission.

 Respect plants and animals.